GTPB/PPB17/day2/1-PythonPrograms/PythonStructureModulesImport.md

 ## The Python structure - Vocabulary, tips and comments

+- Python code can be written in two different "containers":
+  - Interactive interpreter
-- Modules are containers for data and functions
+  - Modules or programs

 - The content of a module can be used in a script (or in a different module) by importing the module

 - Scripts, programs, modules can be  written in text files.
 <img src="../../img/pm1.png" alt="slot" style="width: 100px;"/>
 <img src="../../img/pm2.png" alt="slot" style="width: 100px;"/>

-- Python code can be written in two different "containers":
-  - Interactive interpreter
+- Inside modules you can define other containers: classes and functions.

-  - Modules or programs
+- Modules are containers for data, functions and classes.

-- In general, we will call **modules** text files containing definitions (of variables, functions, classes)
+- In general, we will call **modules** text files containing definitions (of data, functions, classes)

 - We will call **programs** or **scripts** text files containing definitions AND actions.